Background pattern

 Handling

-This medicinal product is for single use only.
-Any unused solution must be discarded.
+This medicinal product is for single use.
+All unused solution remains must be discarded.

-Before administration, the product must be visually inspected to check for the absence of particles or discoloration.
+Before administration, the product must be visually inspected for the absence of particles or discoloration.

 The 100 ml vial or bag is restricted to adults, adolescents, and children weighing more than 33 kg.

-The 10 ml ampoule and the 50 ml vial or bag is restricted to full-term newborns, infants, and children weighing less than 33 kg.
+The 10 ml ampoule and the 50 ml vial or bag are restricted to full-term newborns, infants, and children weighing less than 33 kg.

-As with all infusion solutions presented in glass vials or bags, careful monitoring is recommended, especially at the end of the infusion, regardless of the infusion route.
-This monitoring at the end of the infusion is particularly important in the case of central infusions, to avoid gas embolism.
+As with all infusion solutions presented in glass vials or bags, careful monitoring is necessary, especially at the end of the infusion, regardless of the infusion route.
+This monitoring at the end of the infusion is particularly important in the case of central infusions to avoid gas embolias.

 Compatibility